-“[PAYE is] a type of income-based repayment option where the amount you pay will be based on your discretionary income,” Michael Solari, the certified financial planner for Solari Financial Planning, LLC, explained.
+“[PAYE is] a type of income-based repayment option where the amount you pay will be based on your discretionary income,” Michael Solari, the certified financial planner for Solari Financial Planning, explained.
 “The idea is that your payments will be less as you enter the workforce and gradually grow as you earn more.”

-Federal student loan borrowers can choose the Pay As You Earn repayment program if they struggle to make normal loan payments.
-For qualifying borrowers, the repayment plan limits payments to 10 percent of discretionary income.
+Federal student loan borrowers can choose the PAYE repayment program if they struggle to make normal loan payments.
+For qualifying borrowers, the repayment plan limits payments to 10% of discretionary income.
 At the end of a 20-year repayment term, any outstanding loan balance is forgiven as long as no payments were missed during the term.

 PAYE differs from traditional Income-Based Repayment (IBR) because, depending upon the date your student loans were initiated, PAYE may cap loan payments at a smaller percent of income than IBR.
 This means monthly payments would be lower under PAYE.
 PAYE could also result in earlier loan forgiveness and better interest benefits for subsidized loans.

-The default repayment method for student loans is a 10-year Standard Repayment Plan.
+The default repayment method for student loans is a 10-year standard repayment plan.
 Payments are determined based on the loan balance under this option.
 Unfortunately, this isn’t affordable if your loan balance is high but your income is low.

-|Repayment term||~ 10 yr.||~ 20 yr.||~10 yr.|
+|Repayment term||~ 10 years||~ 20 years||~10 years|

 Under both IBR and PAYE, low payments also mean you often won’t repay your loan even after decades.
 You’ll have the remaining balance forgiven under both, as long as you made all your payments.
 PAYE provides for loan forgiveness after 20 years, while IBR payments on loans taken before July 1, 2014, must be made for 25 years before loans are forgiven.
 However, under both PAYE and IBR, you will have to pay taxes on the amount forgiven.